 NHS Codes of Confidentiality, Information Security and Records Management; and

 European Convention on Human Rights Act 1998

 Healthcare professionals who provide you with care maintain records about your health and any treatment or care you receive.
 These records help our staff to provide you with the best possible health care.
-This may include your medical records, complaint files, job applicants etc. Where required, we will use your information for Commissioned Services where treatment and services are provided by another health board or organisation.
+This may include your medical records, complaint files, job applicants etc. Where required, we will use your information for Commissioned Services where treatment and services are provided by another health board or organisation, or for service improvement.
 We will also use your information to help us manage the NHS and for statistical purposes and at times, your information maybe used for research purposes.
 There will be times when it is appropriate for us to share information about you and your healthcare with others such as, GPs, other healthcare providers, social care and others.
 The need to share relevant information is to help us work together for your benefit.
 The health board at this time does not use automated decision making.

 If you are a Welsh resident who has received treatment by an NHS care provider in England, your information will be shared back into NHS Wales in order to verify and combine with your information held in Wales.
 That information will be used by the Health Board/Trust to identify you and validate what care was provided.

-Under the GDPR, you have rights as an individual which you can exercise, and we must consider, in relation to the information we hold about you.
+Under the UK GDPR, you have rights as an individual which you can exercise, and we must consider, in relation to the information we hold about you.
 These include: